tcrurav/bluecity/README.md

 CI=true
 ```

-Take into account the second line to introduce in the file bluecity/frontend/.env necessary to indicate the base URL of your API.
+Take into account the second line to introduce in the file bluecity/frontend/.env is necessary to indicate the base URL of your API.
+The third line "CI=true" is to avoid a bug in react-scripts that maybe will be solved soon.

 * For your backend part:
 1. Create a ~/bluecity/bluecity/backend/.env file with a key for the JWT: